provocon/coremedia-db-transfer/README.md

 storing data - solr or content server.

 Also Timing is an issue not dealt with.
 So, restart of feeders is not delayed, and the end of the complete repository replay is not waited for.
-So a subsequent changing the runlevel in the Replication Live Servers has to be done manually.
+So check the runlevel in the Replication Live Servers and potential related problems and delays manually in the log.
+(As you always will need to checks logs.)

 ## Feedback